Why is learning vocabulary so important and what does it take? Well....it takes quite a bit.

 A fancy schmancy term for all the words we know is lexicon.
 Thus, a person's lexicon is all the words he or she knows and can say.

-So, if a child knows a word and uses it and is part of their lexicon, then we can add it to their "vocabulary count?"
+So, if a child knows a word and uses it and is part of his/her lexicon, then we can add it to his/her "vocabulary count?"
 Nope!

 Children with language disorders tend to have incomplete word knowledge.